-Your Headshot Can Make or Break a First Impression
+Your Headshot as a First Impression

 Your headshot speaks volumes before you even step foot in an interview.
 Reports suggest that a whopping 90% of HR folks peek at your social media, especially LinkedIn and Facebook, before they call you in.

 A great headshot can open doors, while a bad one... let’s just say you might never know the opportunities you missed out on.
-Finding the right photographer can be a bit tricky, especially when anyone with a camera can claim they’re a pro.
+Finding the right photographer can be tricky, especially when anyone with a camera can claim they’re a pro.

 What To Look For In A Photographer